 Beating laziness and procrastination is key to becoming super productive.

 After identifying the causes of your laziness, implementing healthy habits will help you build self-discipline.

 You will quickly realize that following productive habits is a virtuous circle.
-These new habits and routines will help you increase your productivity which will make you feel in control of your life and relieve your anxiety.
+These new habits and routines will help you increase your productivity, making you feel in control of your life and relieving your anxiety.

 Beating laziness will help you stick to your plans and reach success fast!